This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Please note:

-• We can only accept payment through credit or debit cards.
+• We can only accept payment through Visa or Mastercard credit or debit cards.

-• Your credit card must be issued by a bank in your country of residence.
+• Your credit card must be issued from a bank in your country of residence.

 We'll send you a reminder email around 3 days before your exam.